Professional Liability Insurance

 * If your employer is a dentist who has their insurance through the CDSA’s policy, that policy is claims made and doesn’t meet our requirement for occurrence-based coverage.
 That policy also clearly says it doesn’t cover employees who are regulated health professionals, including dental assistants.

-PLI is insurance coverage that protects both the patient and the professional.
+Professional liability insurance (PLI) is insurance coverage that protects both the patient and the professional.

 Public Protection